JasperFx/marten/docs/configuration/hostbuilder.md

 ## Using Lightweight Sessions

 ::: tip
-Most new usages of Marten should default to the lightweight sessions for better performance
+Most usages of Marten should default to the lightweight sessions for better performance
 :::

 The default registration for `IDocumentSession` added by `AddMarten()` is a session with